Sirf Tum (TV series): 25 years later

-After Ranveer learns about the marriage, he angrily beats Ansh and burns the wedding venue.
-Ansh finally reveals to Suhani that he married her to snatch every happiness from Ranveer.
-Eventually, she breaks her marriage with Ansh.
-Ranveer and Suhani finally get married.
-Vikrant leaves Mamta and reconciling with Asha, accepting Ansh as his heir.
-Ansh also marries Honey, a girl who has returned from mental asylum.
-Later, Honey points a gun at Ranveer, but Ansh gets shot and dies.
-Asha apologises to Mamta, realising her mistakes, and leaves Vikrant's house.
-Ranveer insults Suhani, she leaves him and moves to other city with her family members.
-Honey abducts her and tries to kill her stating she's doing that on Ranvir's orders, which causes Suhani to hate Ranveer.
-She made a similar misunderstanding with Ranveer, so that he also despises Suhani.
-At the end, Dr. Aditya (a college student) saves Suhani and offers her and her family a place to stay.
-Vikrant realises his misdeeds and seeks forgiveness from Mamta.
+Upon his arrival, Ranveer thrashes Ansh and sets fire to the venue.
+Later, Ansh reveals to Suhaani that he married her just to hurt Ranveer, leading the two to separate.
+Ranveer and Suhaani finally get married.
+Vikrant divorces Mamta and reconciles with Asha, accepting Ansh as his heir.
+Ansh also marries a girl Honey, who has returned from a mental asylum.
+During a fight, Honey tries to kill Ranveer, but Ansh is shot and dies.
+Asha apologizes to Mamta, realizes her mistakes, and leaves Vikrant's house.
+Ranveer insults Suhaani, who leaves him and moves to another city with her family members.
+After manipulating Ranveer against Suhaani, Honey abducts and tries to kill her, lying of doing so on Ranveer's orders, which causes Suhaani to hate Ranveer.
+Ultimately, Aditya (a college student) saves Suhaani from Honey, and offers her and the Sharmas a place to stay.
+Vikrant realizes his misdeeds and seeks forgiveness from Mamta.